MASD-Project/dogen/README.md

 **Notes**

-- The default vcpkg triplet on windows [is 32-bit dynamic](https://github.com/Microsoft/vcpkg/issues/1254) whereas we build with ```--triplet x64-windows-static```.
+- The default vcpkg triplet on Windows [is 32-bit dynamic](https://github.com/Microsoft/vcpkg/issues/1254) whereas we build with ```--triplet x64-windows-static```.
 If you are experiencing [weird and wonderful build